Eberswalde Delta Mars

 - As students view the video, ask them to write down the evidence cited by scientists that this is a delta on Mars.

-- Compare and contrast their Mars findings with Earth-based observations of the following deltas: Mississippi River and Colorado River (dry).
+- Ask students to compare and contrast their Mars findings with Earth-based observations of the following deltas: Mississippi River and Colorado River (dry).

 - You may use a similar Table Format provided in this learning module (Delta Table (Microsoft Word 2007 (.docx) 31kB Oct16 12)) if you plan to have students turn in their observations as a result of this In-Class Activity

-- As students complete the Exploration activity, discuss concepts such as lobe switching and the forces creating different delta geometries (bird's foot vs. cuspate).
+- As students complete the Explore activity, discuss concepts such as delta lobe switching and theforces creating different delta geometries (bird's foot vs. cuspate).

-- As appropriate share the tripartite classification (consult Bhattacharya & Giosan, 2003 Resources) of deltas and which would be more applicable on Mars (Ehlmann et al., 2008 Resources), if any.
+- As appropriate share the tripartite classification (consult Bhattacharya & Giosan, 2003 References and Resources) of deltas and which would be more applicable on Mars (Ehlmann et al., 2008 References and Resources), if any.

-- How might the students conduct "tests" on Mars to determine whether or not a delta exists?
+- Ask students how might the students conduct "tests" on Mars to determine whether or not a delta exists?
+(HINT: remember that deltas form where sediment is dispersed into a standing body or former standing body of water).

 - If you use this activity as homework, have students submit the chart and associated questions and assess their answers.

-- If you use the Elaboration section, the tests students come up with should indicate their grasp of delta processes.
+- If you use the Elaborate section, the tests students come up with should indicate their grasp of delta processes.